Search Results for

 Note

-Scene objects (actors, scripts) should not use constructors to prevent issues.
+Scene objects (actors, scripts) should not use constructors other than initialize itself (defaults).

 Removing objects